rokroskar/spark-pyrest/README.md

 # spark-pyrest
-A simple python package for querying Apache Spark's REST API
+A simple python package for querying Apache Spark's REST API:

+* simple interface
+* returns DataFrames of task metrics for easy slicing and dicing
+* easily access executor logs for post-processing.

 ## Installation and dependencies